 Art Hx: Visual and Medical Legacies of British Colonialism

-Hx is a clinical abbreviation used in health professions to represent “history.”
 Art Hx addresses the historical and ongoing entanglements between art, race and medicine in the spaces of the former British empire, specifically Africa, Australia, the Caribbean, New Zealand, South Asia, and the United States from the 16th century onward.
-On this site we have compiled a searchable, digital database of objects and images that bring these histories into view.
+Here you will find a searchable, growing, digital database of objects and images that bring these histories into view.
+We hope Art Hx will foster dialogue and spark imaginative engagement with these objects and their histories.
+Look through the database, contribute your own suggestions or responses, use the interpretive material we have included and join our free, online public events.
+By unraveling the medical visions these objects and images present, we can learn to understand and care for each other differently.

 As a research platform, Art Hx is organized around these three main themes: